mhcomm/pypeman/docs/userguide.md

 ### HttpChannel

-Channel that handle Http connection.
-The Http message is the message payload and some header become metadata of message.
+Channel that handles Http connection.
+The Http message is the message payload and some headers become metadata of message.

 ### FilewatcherChannel

 Watch for file change or creation.
-File content become message payload.
+File content becomes message payload.
 Filename is in message meta.

 ### TimeChannel